httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.

-Client implementations need to carefully consider the impact of setting the `AUTOMATIC_USE` flag.
-This flag is a performance optimization, permitting the client to avoid a round-trip on each request where the server checks for certificate authentication.
-However, once this flag has been sent, the client has zero knowledge about whether the server will use the referenced cert for any future request, or even for an existing request which has not yet completed.
-Clients MUST NOT set this flag on any certificate which is not appropriate for currently-in-flight requests, and MUST NOT make any future requests on the same connection which they are not willing to have associated with the provided certificate.

 # IANA Considerations {#iana}

 This draft adds entries in three registries.